korandoru/hawkeye/README.md

 # default: all the files under `baseDir`.
 includes = ["..."]

 # Patterns of path to be excluded on execution.
-A leading bang (!) indicates a invert exclude rule.
+A leading bang (!) indicates an invert exclude rule.
 # default: empty; if useDefaultExcludes is true, append default excludes.
 excludes = ["..."]

-# Keywords that should occur in the header, case insensitive.
+# Keywords that should occur in the header, case-insensitive.
 # default: ["copyright"]
 keywords = ["copyright", "..."]

-# Whether or not use the default mapping.
+# Whether you use the default mapping.
 Check DocumentType.defaultMapping() for the completed list.
 # default: true
 useDefaultMapping = true